elo-nsrb/CellformerRNA/README.md

 # Cellformer
-An implementation of cell type-specific RNA deconvolution using Cellformer from our publications:
+An implementation of cell type-specific RNA deconvolution using Cellformer.

- Berson et al. *"Whole genome deconvolution unveils Alzheimer’s resilient epigenetic signature"*

 ## Installation from source
 The lastest source version of Cellformer can be accessed by running the following command: